2025-26 Impacting Lives

 President

-Sonnet’s journey has been one of resilience, renewal, and joy.
-After facing a serious health challenge, she has embraced a new chapter in life—one marked by steady support, meaningful friendships, and countless moments of happiness.
+Sonnet’s journey is one of resilience, renewal, and joy.
+After facing a serious health challenge, she has embraced a new chapter in life—one grounded in steady support, meaningful relationships, and moments of genuine happiness.

-At the heart of her story is her brother, whose constant encouragement and inspiration have helped her rediscover a beloved childhood passion: building with Legos.
-What began as a simple pastime has grown into something much more—an outlet for creativity, a source of fun, and an activity that strengthens her hand dexterity and eyesight.
-Together, she and her brother dive into new kits, celebrate completed projects, and share laughter and conversation that fill the room with warmth.
+Central to her story is her brother, whose constant encouragement has helped Sonnet reconnect with a beloved childhood passion: building with Legos.
+What began as a simple pastime has grown into a powerful source of creativity, fun, and focus—strengthening her hand dexterity and eyesight along the way.
+Together, they take on new kits, celebrate completed projects, and share laughter and conversation that fill the room with warmth.

-Sonnet is also surrounded by a care team deeply invested in her well-being.
-CCC Care Manager Amie, along with her dedicated Private Care Assistant through the PCA Waiver Program, brings kindness and consistency to her daily life.
-Whether helping with housework, preparing meals, or offering companionship, their presence provides not only practical support but also comfort, connection, and peace of mind.
+Sonnet is also supported by a dedicated care team deeply invested in her well-being.
+CCC Care Manager Amie, along with Sonnet’s Private Care Assistant through the PCA Waiver Program, brings consistency, kindness, and companionship to her daily life.
+From assisting with household tasks and meal preparation to offering meaningful connection, their support provides both practical help and peace of mind.

-With this strong network of family and caregivers, Sonnet is thriving at home.
-She moves through each day with a profound sense of gratitude, carrying with her an energy and hope that reflect the strength of her journey and the joy of the life she is living today.
+Surrounded by family and caregivers who believe in her, Sonnet is thriving at home.
+She moves through each day with gratitude, strength, and hope—reflecting the resilience of her journey and the joy of the life she is living today.

 Michelle lives with her mother, Peggy, and shares a warm, close-knit bond with her extended family, who remain an important part of her daily life.
 Surrounded by this steady foundation of love and support, Michelle flourishes in her community.
 One of her greatest passions is musical theatre.
 Each year, she proudly maintains her subscription to The Bushnell, where she attends shows from her reserved accessible seat—a place that feels like her own connection to the stage and the art form she loves.